Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Couplings and interfaces

-\textbf{From six-vertex to modified ATRC.} We now adapt the coupling described in~\cite{GlaPel23} to the Dobrushin boundary conditions.
+We now adapt the coupling described in~\cite{GlaPel23} to the Dobrushin boundary conditions.
 In particular, we need to define modified the ATRC measure.
 Recall the parameters from~\eqref{eq:parameters_bulk} and the (augmented) rectangular domains from Section~\ref{sec:notations}.
 Again, we omit~\(n,m\) from the notation.

 \begin{definition} The modified ATRC model \(\matrc_{n,m} \equiv \matrc_K\) is a probability measure on \(\{0,1\}^{\bar{E}}\times\{0,1\}^{\bar{E}}\) defined by